NonMajorNerd/Arel/README.txt

 			1  2  3 		sD  D  sR

 	[c] Close
-		press [c] and then a directional key as outlined above to close objects.
+		Press [c] and then a directional key as outlined above to close objects.

+	[f] fire
+		Press [f] and then a directional key as outlined above to fire an equipped ranged weapon.
+			*If you do not have a default ammo preference selected, you will be prompted to select one.
+			*You may also change your default ammo preference by using the Quiver in your inventory.

     [i] Inventory
         Press [i] to open your inventory
-            press [i] or [esc] to close the inventory
+            *Press [i] or [esc] to close the inventory

-			Within the inventory menu you can use the arrow keys to move and [Enter] to select/use/(d)equip an item, or you can use the mouse and left-click to select/use/(d)equip an item.
+			*Within the inventory menu you can use the arrow keys to move and [Enter] to select/use/(d)equip an item, or you can use the mouse and left-click to select/use/(d)equip an item.

     [k] Kick
         Press [k] and then a directional key as outlined above to kick.